 - Never use credit cards that have fees.
 This is a no brainer that I learned from Suze Orman.

-- Tell someone your financial goals and check back in with him or her to hold yourself accountable.
+- Tell someone your financial goals to hold yourself accountable.
 Often we care more about not letting other people down than we do about letting ourselves down.
 Having someone you’re accountable to will help you stay on track.
-(Like people have physical trainers they’re accountable to, this is like having a financial trainer to keep you on track.)
+If you don’t have a person, use The Freedom Journal.

 - Wait 30 days before buying something.
 If you want something, giving yourself 30 days to think about it will make sure you don’t impulse buy (and you may find you don’t even want it anymore).